epequeno/pequeno.in/draft-EX236.md

 published: false
 ---

 This is the first in my series of posts for each of the five exams I will take to earn the RHCA.
-To kick things off we begin with the EX236 - Hybrid Cloud Storage.
+I'll begin with the EX236 - Hybrid Cloud Storage.
 This exam is closely related to RH436 - Enterprise Clustering and Storage Management.

 * [Introduction](#intro)
 * [Deploy to physical and virtual hardware](#obj1)